 There are certain myths floating around about premium gas and what it will and will not do.
 Myths like you get better gas mileage on premium gas.
 Or your car lasts longer if you spring for the expensive gas.
-Is there ethanol in premium gas?
+Does premium gas have ethanol in it?

 There are some people, who swear by premium gas and will put nothing else in their vehicle.
 We think of those people in the same grouping as the people who swear by changing their oil every 3000 miles on the dot.